NikolaiT/incolumitas/content/Security/browser-based-port-scanning.md

 new Chart(ctx, options);
 </script>

-Another a third example of port scanning with Image tags on Chrome with `N=30` with `nginx` running as a service on `localhost:3333`.
+And a third example of port scanning with Image tags on Chrome with `N=30` with `nginx` running as a service on `localhost:3333`.

 <canvas id="chromeImageNginx" width="600" height="400"></canvas>
 <script>